Shubhamsaboo/awesome-llm-apps/README.md

 - 🔥 Explore apps that combine LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.
 - 🎓 Learn from well-documented projects and contribute to the growing open-source ecosystem of LLM-powered applications.

-## 📂 Featured Projects

-### 💻 Local Lllama-3 with RAG
-Chat with any webpage using local Llama-3 and Retrieval Augmented Generation (RAG) in a Streamlit app.
-Enjoy 100% free and offline functionality.

-### 🎯 Generative AI Web Search Assistant
-Get pinpointed answers to your queries by combining search engines and LLMs using OpenAI's GPT-4 and the DuckDuckGo search engine for accurate responses.

-### 💬 Chat with GitHub Repo
-Engage in natural conversations with your GitHub repositories using GPT-4.
-Uncover valuable insights and documentation effortlessly.

-### 📈 AI Investment Agent
-AI investment agent that compares the performance of two stocks and generates detailed stock reports with company insights, news, and analyst recommendations to help you make smart investment choices.

-### 🗞️ AI Journalist Agent
-AI-powered journalist agent that generates high-quality articles using OpenAI GPT-4o.
-It automates the process of researching, writing, and editing articles, allowing you to create compelling content on any topic with ease.

-### 💰 AI Personal Finance Agent
-AI-powered personal finance planner that generates personalized financial plans using OpenAI GPT-4o.
-It automates the process of researching, planning, and creating tailored budgets, investment strategies, and savings goals.

-### 🛫 AI Travel Agent
-AI-powered travel Agent that generates personalized travel itineraries using OpenAI GPT-4o.
-It automates the process of researching, planning, and organizing your dream vacation, allowing you to explore exciting destinations with ease.

-### 🎬 AI Movie Production Agent
-AI-powered movie production assistant that helps bring your movie ideas to life using Claude 3.5 Sonnet model.
-It automates the process of script writing and casting, allowing you to create compelling movie concepts with ease.

-### 📰 Multi-Agent AI Researcher
-Use a team of AI agents to research top HackerNews stories and users with GPT-4 to generate blog posts, reports, and social media content on autopilot.

-### 📚 AI Research Agent with Memory
-AI Research Agent that helps user find research papers on Arxiv based on their interests and past interactions with LLMs.
-It maintains a memory of user interests and past interactions using Mem0 and Qdrant.

-### 📄 Chat with PDF
-Engage in intelligent conversation and question-answering based on the content of your PDF documents.
-Simply upload and start asking questions.

-### 💻 Web Scraping AI Agent
-Intelligently scrape websites using OpenAI API and the scrapegraphai library.
-Specify the URL and extraction requirements, and let the AI agent handle the rest.

-### 📨 Chat with Gmail
-Interact with your Gmail inbox using natural language.
-Get accurate answers to your questions based on the content of your emails with Retrieval Augmented Generation (RAG).

-### 📽️ Chat with YouTube Videos
-Dive into video content with interactive conversation and question-answering based on YouTube videos.
-Provide a URL and engage with the video's content through natural language.

-### 🔎 Chat with Arxiv Research Papers
-Explore the vast knowledge in arXiv research papers through interactive conversations using GPT-4 and unlock insights from millions of research papers.

-### 📝 Chat with Substack Newsletter
-Chat with a Substack newsletter using OpenAI's API and the Embedchain library in a Streamlit app.
-Leverage GPT-4 for precise answers based on newsletter content.

 ## 🚀 Getting Started